 From the moment you arrive in Mexico City, cosmopolitan magic unlike any other place on earth is in the air.
 Currently undergoing a cultural renaissance, residents of CDMX will be the first to tell you how proud they are to call this densely beautiful place home.
 Markets teem with fresh nopales, antiques and all the necessities needed to cast a good-luck spell.
 From tacos to complex guisados, Mexico’s street food culture electrifies with ingredients indigenous to the region, while world-class chefs like Enrique Olivera and Elena Reyes are redefining Mexican cuisine on their terms.
 Innovation is baked into the city's DNA.
-Local legends like Frida Kahlo and Diego Rivera are celebrated as fervently as the contemporary local artists breaking new ground at places like MASA and Galeria OMR.
+Local legends like Frida Kahlo and Diego Rivera are celebrated as fervently as the contemporary local artists breaking new ground at places like Galeria OMR.

 Here, food is an art form, many of the museums are free, and getting around is quite affordable, either by metro, Uber or taxi.
 As with any city this populated—currently tallied at 20 million residents— traffic is to be expected, but the best way to enjoy your time here is to embrace its gentle chaos.
 With its riot of textures and color, there’s always something to capture the eye.

 Here is our insider's guide to some of our favorite stops in Mexico City.
 Each time we travel here we witness the colors of the past blending with the shape of the future; it’s utterly enchanting.

 Av.
 Paseo de las Palmas 1535 11000